We are developing a heritage strategy to set a new direction for heritage in NSW.

-For more details, please see the draft NSW Heritage Strategy and our frequently asked questions (FAQs).
+The draft NSW Heritage Strategy and our frequently asked questions are still available to view; however, consultation has now closed.

 Survey